arkency/posts/posts/2013-06-05-how-to-track-activerecord-model-statistics.md

 ActiveRecord::Base.extend(CreationListener)
 ```

 I think you already know what it does - it binds to ActiveRecord::Base's callback and puts appropriate message with time of creation and class name of created model.
-Then log messages are parsed with following rake task:
+Then log messages are parsed with the following rake task:

 ```
 #!ruby